cvchukwu/SQL_Project_Top_Paying_And_Demanded_Data_Analysis_Skills/Readme.md

 ORDER BY salary_year_avg DESC;
 ```

-Here's the breakdown of the most demanded skills for the top 10 highest paying data analyst jobs in 2003:
+Here's the breakdown of the most in-demand skills for the top 10 highest paying data analyst jobs in 2023:

-- **SQL** is leading with a bold count of 8.
+- **SQL** is the most required skill, appearing in 8 of the top roles.
-- **Python** follows closely with a bold count of 7
+- **Python** follows closely, being essential for 7 of these jobs.
-- **Tableau** is also highly sought after, with a bold count of 6.
-Other skills like **R**, **Snowflake**, **Pandas**, and **Excel** show varying degrees of demand.
+- **Tableau** is highly sought after, needed for 6 of the top-paying positions.
+- Other skills like **R**, **Snowflake**, **Pandas**, and **Excel** also show significant demand.

 ![Top Paying Job Skills](assets\top_paying_skills.png)
   _Bar graph visualizing the count of skills for the top 10 paying jobs for data analysis; ChatGPT generated this graph from my SQL query result._

 ### 3. In-demand Skills For Data Analysts
-This query helped identify the skills most frwequently requested in job postings, directing focus to areas with high demand.
+This query helped identify the skills most commongly requested in data analyst job postings, highlighting areas with high demand.

 ```sql
 SELECT skills,